StefFrustagli/RockPaperScissorsGame/README.md

 ### Content

-This is the classic and most famous version of the game.
+This is the classic and most famous version of the Rock, Paper and Scissors game.
 For more info about the history of the game, please refer to [Wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors).

 ### Code